 - keeping all records in the office for at least 5 years

 - approving all advertising with insurer before mailing out

-These laws and more are clearly written out in the Statutes which can be found in the “Important Links” tab to the left.
+These laws and more are clearly written out in the Statutes which can be found in the “Additional Resources” tab to the left.

 Submit a bond request now to get the bond you need for business licensing.

 Oklahoma third party administrator bonds are continuous until canceled.
 If the bond is to be canceled, the surety must provide 30 days written notice to the Oklahoma Insurance Department and Commissioner.